berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         git mef upstream/master
         git push

-[Maybe use the 'git dbr' as the as the last command above to eliminate the Warning?]
+[Maybe use the 'git dbr' as the last command above, to eliminate the Warning?]

 # Used Git aliases configuration